Posts Tagged ‘HCV’

 Five (OK, Six) ID/HIV Things to be Grateful for this Holiday Season, 2015 Edition

 Some quick ID/HIV gratitude items for 2015, done rapidly as we’re hosting a big meal later today.
 I wonder what that might be.
 New Ebola virus disease cases and deaths have dramatically declined.
-I write that sentence with some trepidation, as cases continue to occur sporadically, and this late relapse in a nurse was a chilling reminder of […]
+I write that sentence with some trepidation, as cases continue to occur sporadically, and this late relapse in a nurse was a chilling […]

 November 18th, 2015